Adaptive Identification with Guaranteed Performance Under Saturated-Observation and Non-Persistent Excitation: Main results

-Given the parameter estimate $\hat{\theta}_{k}$ by the above TSQN algorithm, one can define the adaptive predictor for the output as follows: Usually, the difference between the best predictor and the adaptive predictor along the sample path, can be measured by the regret defined as follows:
+Given the parameter estimate $\hat{\theta}_{k}$ by the above TSQN algorithm, one can define an adaptive predictor for the output observation as follows: Usually, the difference between the best predictor and the adaptive predictor along the sample path, can be measured by the regret defined as follows:

 The following theorem gives an asymptotic result for the regret $R_{k}$.

 \begin{theorem} Let Assumptions $\ref{assum1}$-$\ref{assum4}$ hold.
 Then the sample paths of the accumulated regrets will have the following upper bound: